 Six inches of new snow fell during the night.
-In the morning, 3 December, Taplett combined the remnants of Dog-Easy Company with George Company returned the command to First Lieutenant Charles D. Mize, who had had George Company until 17 November.
-From up on Fox Hill, Davis made a converging attack against the Chinese still holding a spur blocking the way to Hagaru-ri.
+In the morning, 3 December, Taplett combined the remnants of Dog-Easy Company George Company with and returned the command to First Lieutenant Charles D. Mize, who had had George Company until 17 November.
+From up on Fox Hill, Davis made a converging attack against the Chinese still holding a spur blocking the way to Hagaruri.
 He pushed the Chinese into the guns of Taplett's battalion.
 An estimated battalion of Chinese was slaughtered.
 By 1300, Davis' "Ridgerunners" had joined up with Taplett's "Darkhorses."